kingdomtiz/nela-dev/apis/native-sdk/c++/file-operation-interface.md

 <summary>Parameters</summary>

 * INT32
-  * nTaskID - the specified file operation task ID\[IN]
+  * nTaskID \[IN] - The specified file operation task ID.
 * WCHAR \*
-  * pSrcFullPath-  the full path information of the source file/folder to be operated \[IN]
+  * pSrcFullPath \[IN] - The full path information of the source file/folder to be operated.
 * WCHAR \*
-  * pDstFullPath - the full path information of the target file/folder to be operated \[IN]
+  * pDstFullPath \[IN] - The full path information of the target file/folder to be operated.

 </details>